millenevprado/prepwork-lewagon/technical-workflow-4-startup/README.md

 In the GitHub workflow, we have a rule, which must be respected: "**ANYTHING IN THE MASTER BRANCH IS DEPLOYABLE**."
 When we merge the code into the master, we have to make sure the code is running correctly.

-### Continuous Deployment

-- Deploy your app in production with quick command lines.
-- Continuous delivery ensures minimal impact from bugs, and fast feedback from users.

 ### Automated Deployment

 A tool to automatically deploy at every change of the master branch.